Venue: Council Chamber

-All members who were members of District and Parish Councils declared a personal interest in relation to the Medium Term Financial Strategy 2019/20 – 2022/23 (minute 43(a) refers).
+All members who were members of District Councils declared a registrable interest in relation to the Medium Term Financial Strategy 2022/23 to 2025/26 (minute 47(a) refers).

-Mr Pain CC also declared a personal interest in relation to passenger transport issues referred to in the Medium Term Financial Strategy 2019/20 – 2022/23 as his family operated a taxi business.
+Mr B. L. Pain CC declared a non-registerable interest in relation to passenger transport issues referred to in the Medium Term Financial Strategy 2022/23 to 2025/26 (minute 47(a) refers), as his family operated a taxi business.

 Questions asked under Standing Order 7(1)(2) and (5).

 (A) Question by MR HUNT